JaKooLit/Hyprland-v3/README.md

 ### Please note, Only provided are configs.
 Any Hyprland-related issues to be reported on Hyprland Github
 - a.)
 Copy / Move files / folders in your ~/.config
 - a.1) by default, no kb_layout set up in ~/.config/hypr/hyprland.conf .
 It will be set during script install.
 If you manually copy, ensure to put a value ie, us, gb, pl, es, kr, jp.... etc
+- a.2) by default there are no border color set up in ~/.config/hypr/hyprland.conf .
+It will be set during script install depending on which theme you select.
+If you manually copied, ensure to uncomment line 23 (neon color) or line 24 (blueish color) or it will be defaulted to white.
+- a.3) If you manually copied the config in dotfiles, ensure to uncomment Themes and Icons part on the DarkLight.sh script.
+Which is located in ~/.config/hypr/scripts/ .
+And copy over the dark style waybar from ~/.config/hypr/waybar/style/dark-styles/ to  ~/.config/hypr/waybar/style/ and rename as style-dark.css or the DarkLight.sh script wont work.
+-a.4) Extract the icons in assets/ to ~/.icons/

 - b.)
 Copy wallpapers to your ~/Pictures/ or you need to edit the scripts.
 - c.) if you have azerty keyboard [`this`](https://github.com/swaywm/sway/issues/1460?fbclid=IwAR1C8VcY_wWbGhXvT-5ApjJCQuJoJzhOVor6o5fdn0Nj1c6bD9JXoQAPQIg) might help